Russell Square tube station: Platform level tiling

 The stations on the central part of the Piccadilly line, as well as some sections of the Northern line, were financed by Charles Yerkes, and are famous for the Leslie Green designed red station buildings and distinctive platform tiling.
 Each station had its own unique tile pattern and colours.

 Services

-Russell Square station is on the Piccadilly line between Holborn to the west and King's Cross St Pancras to the east.
+Russell Square station is on the Piccadilly line in London fare zone 1.
+It is between Holborn to the west and King's Cross St Pancras to the east.
 Train frequencies vary throughout the day, but generally operate every 4–7 minutes between 05:56 and 00:28 in both directions.